rexfordessilfie/nextwrappers/README.md

     ```

 # Features ✨
-Here are some of the utility methods provided by this library.
+Here are some of the utility methods provided by the core library.
 ## `wrapper()`, `wrapperM()`
 Creates a wrapper around a route/middleware handler that performs some arbitrary piece of logic.